 Public Events and the Visiting Artist Program

-UNC Galleries' educational mission offers numerous opportunities for college students, faculty, K-12 teachers, and the community to enjoy our exhibiitons.
-We activate each of our exhibitions with programs such as: artist talks, interdiscliplinary panels, gallery receptions and hands-on workshops.
-All of our public programs are free to UNC students and the public.
+UNC Galleries' educational mission offers numerous opportunities for college students, faculty, K-12 teachers, and the community to enjoy our exhibitions.
+We activate each of our exhibitions with programs such as: artist talks, interdisciplinary panels, gallery receptions and hands-on workshops.
+All our public programs are free to UNC students and the public.